 Since 19 July, theatres have been able to operate at full capacity, so you will be sitting next to other people.
 We will continue to ask you to maintain a safe social distance where possible when queuing to take your seats and moving around the theatre.

 We are offering a selected number of performances that will remain at a social distancing capacity.
 The capacity will be reduced and a socially distanced gap will be next to your seats and in front and behind (1 meter).
 These performances will be labelled clearly when booking.
 To view the full list of social distancing performances on our access page.

 To keep you safe, we will be cleaning our venues before every performance and regularly disinfecting.
 Some routes may have changed in order to minimise your contact with others, so the helpful staff at the theatre will guide you.
 Please use the hand sanitiser stations when you enter and exit the theatre.

 What happens if I feel ill and can’t use my ticket?

-If you or a member or your party cannot attend an event because you are showing symptoms of COVID-19, in the first instance, you can request the value of your tickets to be put as credit on your Wiltshire Creative account.
-Just email firstname.lastname@example.org 24 hours before the scheduled performance and we will be happy to help.
-Refunds are also possible.
+If you or a member of your party cannot attend an event because you are showing symptoms of COVID-19, you can request the value of your tickets to be put as credit on your Wiltshire Creative account.
+Just email email@example.com 24 hours before the scheduled performance and we will be happy to help.

 What should I do if I become unwell after my theatre visit?